 - Family – This includes family and friends, which are, to us, the same thing.

-Basically, it’s all one big interconnected circle.
+It’s all one big interconnected circle.

-I hope this serves as a reminder the next time you find yourself forging one of the pillars of health.
+This serves as a reminder the next time you find yourself forging one of the pillars of health.

-The next opportunity you have to make a better food choice, or the opportunity to spend times with friends and family, or the chance to pursue purposeful work, don’t hesitate.
+The next opportunity you have to make a better food choice, or the opportunity to spend time with friends and family, or the chance to pursue purposeful work, don’t hesitate.
 Act knowing you are doing a great thing for your health and life.

-And if you are constantly forgoing the other aspects of life so you can chase hollow goals of money, fame and power, stop for a moment and consider at what price.
+And if you are constantly forgoing the other aspects of life so you can chase hollow goals of money, fame, and power, stop for a moment and consider at what price.

 Everything comes with a price, especially tangible success.

-If you put health, friends, family and faith first, and then your life’s work, you have–we believe–the recipe for a long healthy life full of happiness.
+If you put health, friends, family, and faith first, and then your life’s work, you have–we believe–the recipe for a long healthy life full of happiness.